Gabriel Arias Preview, Player Props: Guardians vs. Rays

 Gabriel Arias At The Plate

-- Arias has picked up a hit in 38 of 82 games this year, with multiple hits 10 times.

-- He has gone deep in eight games this year (9.8%), leaving the park in 3% of his chances at the plate.
+- Looking at the 83 games he has played this season, he's hit a long ball in eight of them (9.6%), and in 3% of his trips to the dish.

-- Arias has picked up an RBI in 14.6% of his games this season, with more than one RBI in 6.1% of his games.
+- Arias has an RBI in 13 of 83 games this year, with multiple RBI in five of them.

-- In 25.6% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (4.9%).
+- He has scored in 22 games this year (26.5%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.